Pulling Apart 2-spheres in 4-manifolds: Pulling apart parallel --spheres

 As illustrated in Figure~\ref{fig:trefoil-arf}, a trefoil knot in the $3$--sphere bounds an immersed $2$--disk in the $4$--ball which supports an order $1$ Whitney tower containing exactly one Whitney disk whose interior contains a single order 1 intersection point.
-It follows that the square knot, which is the connected sum of a right- and a left-handed trefoil knot, bounds an immersed disk $D$ in the $4$--ball which supports a Whitney tower containing exactly two first order Whitney disks, each of which contains a single order 1 intersection point with $D$.
-Being a well-known slice knot, the square knot also bounds an embedded $2$--disk $D'$ in the $4$--ball, and by gluing together two $4$--balls along their boundary $3$--spheres we get an immersed $2$--sphere $S=D\cup D'$ in the 4--sphere having the square knot as an ``equator'' and supporting the obvious order 1 Whitney tower $\cW_S$ whose two Whitney disks lie on $D$.
+It follows that the square knot, which is the connected sum of a right- and a left-handed trefoil knot, bounds an immersed disk $D$ in the $4$--ball which supports a Whitney tower $\cV$ containing exactly two first order Whitney disks, each of which contains a single order 1 intersection point with $D$.
+Being a well-known slice knot, the square knot also bounds an embedded $2$--disk $D'$ in the $4$--ball, and by gluing together two $4$--balls along their boundary $3$--spheres we get an immersed $2$--sphere $S=D\cup D'$ in the 4--sphere having the square knot as an ``equator'' and supporting the obvious order 1 Whitney tower $\cW_S$ consisting of $S$ together with the two Whitney disks from $\cV$ pairing the intersections in $D\subset S$.